stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Demonic/index.md

 * Serrated claws capable of scaling walls and ceilings.
 * Your form grows to twice its normal size.
 * Your bones warp into flexible cartilage that allows for inhuman limb movement and passage through incredibly tight space.
-* Many eyes cover the upper portion of your face, allowing enhanced sight able to pierce magical influence and illusion.
+* Many eyes cover the upper portion of your face, allowing 360-degree vision.

 ### Sanguine Plague
 Large serpents or insects spring forth from any surface touched by your blood.
 These creatures are poisonous and aggressive towards anyone whom you wish harm.